KenKout/DGNL/README.md

 ## Acknowledgment

-While the vulnerability was reported in good faith with the intent of enhancing system security, no acknowledgment, certificate, or bounty was provided by Vietnam National University.
+While the vulnerability was reported in good faith with the intent of enhancing system security, no acknowledgment, certificate, or bounty was provided by Vietnam National University, Ho Chi Minh City.

 ## Script Details